kategengler/irccloud-prettier/README.md

 ![Screenshot of full size](https://dl.dropboxusercontent.com/u/38141173/irccloud-prettier/normal-2.png)

 This is a screenshot of the stylesheet at a narrow width, which IRCcloud does not support by default:
-'Show members' is turned on.
+'Show members' is turned off.
 The stylesheet hides the top bar, and the channel list at small sizes.
 ![Screenshot of narrow window](https://dl.dropboxusercontent.com/u/38141173/irccloud-prettier/narrow-2.png)

 Deemphasizes messages from usernames starting with GitHub (presuming them to be messages from GitHub repos).